Army of the Ardennes: Command of the army

 After the command of La Fayette (July–August 1792), Dumouriez leads the whole army from 1 October 1792 to 4 April 1793, but he is replaced by Lanoue and Leveneur, both under the command of Miranda, from 12 January to 22 February.
 Then by Valence.

 On 5 April 1793, Dumouriez defects and is replaced by Dampierre which is himself replaced by Lamarche on 29 April 1793.
 Lamarche will remain in command until 28 July 1793, but will be subordinated to Dampierre from 29 April to 7 May, then independent from the 8th to 27 May, subordinated again under Custine from 28 May to 16 July, and finally under Kilmaine from the 17th to 28 July.
 Kilmaine then replaces Lamarche and is in command of the army from 29 July to 10 August 1793, and is replaced by Houchard.
 Houchard is in command from 11 August to 12 September 1793, and is replaced on 13 September by Jourdan.
-Jourdan will then command directly the army until 4 November, Ferrand will then subordinately command the army for Jourdan until 4 December, he is replaced by Sistrières.
+Jourdan will then command directly the army until 4 November, Jacques Ferrand will then subordinately command the army for Jourdan until 4 December, he is replaced by Sistrières.

 Sistrières will then be subordinated to the Head General of the Army of the North, Charbonnier, from 4 February to 2 June 1794.
 He is finally replaced by Jourdan, now subordinated to Pichegru, until the army ceased to exist due to its fusion with the Army of Moselle and the Army of the North.